Maxitoth/MIPS/README.md

   <img src= "https://github.com/Maxitoth/MIPS/assets/105019914/caeb8154-20a1-4b13-8634-55c20d7abc23" width="300" heigth="250">
 </p>

 The Pipeline rappresentation showing all the instructions and stalls in every pipeline stage during the program execution (the numbers are the clock cycles).
-Since the user ran the program with the -f command line argument, the forwarding technique has been applied:
+Since the user ran the program with the -f command line argument, the forwarding technique has been applied (the entire execution is in "Rappresentazione" sheet in the "risultato_con_forwarding.xlsx" file):

 <p align="center">
   <img src= "https://github.com/Maxitoth/MIPS/assets/105019914/551a484d-2b1b-4951-aa63-0eb5828d00a0" width="800" heigth="750">
 </p>

-The Pipeline rappresentation without the forwarding techinque:
+The Pipeline rappresentation without the forwarding techinque (the entire execution is in "Rappresentazione" sheet in the "risultato_senza_forwarding.xlsx" file):

 <p align="center">
   <img src= "https://github.com/Maxitoth/MIPS/assets/105019914/8c770ddc-5ff2-4b08-8358-fba159f26209" width="800" heigth="750">